What is a Hotel PMS?

-Sign #3: Managing your time is no picnic
+3. Managing your time is no picnic

-It’s high season, and you’ve booked in a family lunch in your function room.
+It’s high season, and you’ve booked a family lunch in your function room.
 As the owner and operator of the property, you’re busy making sure your guests are happy.
-But because you can’t close rooms for arrival or departure, one of your guests need to be checked out – and you’re scrambling to service everyone at once.
+But because you can’t close rooms for arrival or departure, one of your guests needs to be checked out – and you’re scrambling to service everyone at once.

 In your frenzy, you miss items your guests used from the mini bar (they’ve actually left your hotel without paying for it).
 You also look under-resourced and unprofessional, because both your guests checking out and your special function room guests didn’t get the level of service they needed.